Building Customer Relationships: The Basics

 • Talk less, listen more

-• Work toward the customer’s goal and they will work towards yours
+• Work toward the customer’s goal, and they will work toward yours

 • Make it easy for customers to work with you